stormmind-ch/report/chapters/ch3_methodology/sub1_data.typ

 $
 sum_(i=1)^N min_(j in {1 dots k})(norm(x_i - mu_j))^2
 $ @23Clustering
 where $mu_j$ denotes the centroid of cluster $j$.
-This was implemented using the _KMeans_ algorithim from SciKitLearn @ScikitlearnMachineLearning.
+This was implemented using the _KMeans_ algorithm from SciKitLearn @ScikitlearnMachineLearning.

 To ensure deterministic behavior of the _KMeans_ algorithm from SciKitLearn @ScikitlearnMachineLearning, we specified both the random_state parameter and a fixed number of initializations.
 In particular, we set: _random_state= $42$_ and _n_init = $10$_.
 This guarantees that, for a given number of clusters $k$, the clustering results are identical across repeated runs.
 The random_state controls the random number generation used for centroid initialization, and setting it ensures reproducibility of the clustering outcome. @ScikitlearnMachineLearning @6-clusters presents an illustrative example of the spatial clustering of all municipalities into $k=6$ clusters.

 #figure(
   image("images/kmeans-clusters6-plot.png", width: 60%),
-caption: [Example clustering of all Swiss municiaplities with $k=6$.
+caption: [Example clustering of all Swiss municipalities with $k=6$.
 The black crosses indicate the centroids of the respective clusters.]
 )<6-clusters>

 Determining the optimal number of clusters proved to be challenging, as no clear "elbow point" could be identified in the curve shown in @elbow-plot.
 Instead of relying on a single fixed value, we opted to use a set of cluster counts with $k = 3$ and $k = 6$.
 This range was chosen based on the observation that the within-cluster sum of squares decreases most noticeably in this interval, indicating a diminishing return in compactness beyond six clusters.
 Furthermore, we will use a more finer granularity of $k=26$.